CatW-M/react-portfolio/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Catherine Wheeler-Mushlin's Portfolio Web Application

+This project was created with [Create React App](https://github.com/facebook/create-react-app) and styled with [sass](https://sass-lang.com/).
+Created in 2022, this application is continually updated and improved.
+Current deployment is hosted by [Netlify](https://www.netlify.com/) and can be viewed at [wheelermushlin.com](https://www.wheelermushlin.com/).

+Please contact me by [email](mailto:wheelermushlin@gmail.com) with any questions or issues.

+Special thanks to [Yash Falke](https://github.com/yashfalke77)for sharing his portfolio on Youtube, providing early inspiration on this project.

-## Available Scripts
+## Optimizations

-In the project directory, you can run:

 ### `npm start`